BartvBaal/Thesis/papers.md

     - ?Since for NS the burning layer can be seen as "shallow water" approximation, or would this be true even if that approximation broke?
 * The mixed r-mode/g-mode character of \lambda is called "Yanai mode" in this paper (other papers might refer to it as "mixed gravity-Rossby waves")
 * Do note that the paper for Eq44 is wrong; it should be \mu_½ \sim ((2s+1)²/(m\nu-m²))^½ (the 2s+1 term is not squared in the paper)
-    - In the section following this equation, they also mistakenly list the r-mode solutions validity; it should hold when m\nu >~ (2s+1)²+m² -- Note that in Figure1 it looks like they did implement the correct version, since it cuts off at ~\nu=-6
+    - In the section following this equation, they also mistakenly list the r-mode solutions validity; it should hold when m\nu >~ (2s+1)²+m² -- Note that in Figure1 it looks like they did implement the correct version, since it cuts off at ~\nu=-6 (and m=-2)
 * Lee&Saio1997 have shown that in the non-rotating limit, the \Theta Hough functions for all prograde modes and retrograde g-modes reduce to associated Legendre functions P^m_l where m is the usual azimuthal order and the integer l >= 0 is the harmonic degree
     - ?Harmonic degree?
     - However, this scheme does not include r modes nor retrograde Yanai modes, so Lee&Saio devised an alternative scheme which centers around the assignment of a unique integer index k